In Benghazi testimony, Petraeus says al Qaeda role known early

 “I’ve known him for nine years now.
 I actually asked him to run for president a few years ago,” he said.

-In five Sunday talk-show appearances on September 16, Rice said the assault was prompted by an anti-Muslim video and then developed into a more violent act.
+In five Sunday talk show appearances on September 16, Rice said the assault was prompted by an anti-Muslim video and then morphed into a more violent act.
 But she also told CBS’s “Face the Nation” that day that it was “clear that there were extremist elements that joined in and escalated the violence.”

 “I don’t think she should be pilloried for this,” said Feinstein, who was carrying a copy of the talking points that were probably given to Rice and read them aloud to journalists.